1j01/simple-console/README.md

 #### Packaging

-* Rename project because "simple-console" is taken on npm.
-I'm thinking "cute-console"...
+* Rename project because "simple-console" is taken on npm ("cute-console" maybe?)

-* This seems like it would be an ideal candidate for a Web Component
+* This seems like it would be an *ideal* candidate for a Web Component!

 #### Input